Regular Price: $495

-Purchase before January 1 and recieve 2014 prices!
-Daysailing 24 is $1050 and Cruising 30 is $1800.
+Buy before January 1 and receive 2014 prices: $1050 for Daysailing 24 and $1800 for Cruising 30.

 For some of us, it's all about the big boats, backup engines, and thoughts of sailing around the world.
 Our cruising fleet won't take you quite that far, but it will take you out of the harbor and then some.
 Whether you want to invite friends and family for trips around the Harbor Islands, anchor for a picnic lunch, spend a night moored or at anchor under the stars, or practice your big boat skills in preparation for a bareboat trip in the Caribbean, we've got a convenient cruising membership option for you.

 The Courageous cruising fleet is growing and improving every year, with boats ranging from 24 to 34 feet, including three J24s, an O'Day 240, a Tartan 27 yawl, an Erikson 28, a CS 30, and a Pierson 34.
 We offer four classes of cruising memberships.
 Our Daysailing 24 entry level option provides access to the J24s and O'Day 240 for day trips.
 The next level up (Cruising 24) includes overnights on the same fleet.
 Cruising 30 members may take the 27-30 footers for day trips and overnights; Cruising 34 membership includes the Pierson 34 as well.

 Cruising membership also includes access to our fleet of twenty seven Rhodes 19s and nine J22s.
 All cruising members will need to have a check-out and orientation for the boats they will be sailing; please see our Flag Ratings section, especially "Green Flag for Cruising Members," for more information.

 We carefully limit our available cruising memberships to ensure that everyone has plenty of access.
 To learn more about pricing and availability, please email Jake Denney, our Adult Program Director, at firstname.lastname@example.org.

 Individual Full Membership